 The Honors Program was developed to provide intellectual challenge and stimulation for academically superior students who are strongly motivated towards academic success; to provide opportunities for independent scholarship, research, and creative endeavors by academically gifted students; and to provide a public forum for the presentation of scholarly and creative work by students.

-Expectations of Honors Students
+Expectations of Honor Students

 Among the benefits students will receive are recognition as Honors Program graduates on their diplomas and transcripts; inscription of their names upon a plaque in a prominent place on campus; recognition at a yearly banquet.